asliwinski/fullstack-code-challenge/README.md

-# Limbic Fullstack Code Challenge
+# Fullstack Code Challenge

-This is Limbic's FullStack Challenge that combines bits from the frontend and backend challenges in one.
+This is a Full Stack Challenge that combines bits from the frontend and backend challenges in one.

 Jane is a clinical therapist and wants her clients to answer simple questionnaires in order to better understand them.
 She needs a way to add/delete/edit questions and also see the answers of each client.